Homemade Limoncello Liqueur

 Notes

-Footnote: If your Limoncello tastes bitter after the resting period of 7 to 10 days, put the concoction back into a pot, start by adding 1/2 cup of granulated sugar with 1/2 cup of distilled water and on medium heat, stir until the sugar is dissolved.
+Footnote: If your Limoncello tastes bitter after the resting period of 7 to 10 days, put the concoction back into a pot, start by adding 1/2 cup of granulated sugar with 1/2 cup of distilled water (simple syrup) and, on medium heat, stir until the sugar is dissolved.
 Remove from the heat just before it starts boiling.
 Cool and pour it back into the sterilized bottles, close the lid and let it rest again for 7 to 10 days.

 Don't forget to rate and comment on this recipe!